Juglandaceae (walnut family) Juglans

 Hybrid

-A hybrid of our Northern California walnut with the common walnut of Eurasia, Paradox was developed by master horticulturalist Luther Burbank.
-Mainly used for rootstock for the common walnut due to its vigor, Paradox walnut clones were also the tree used in a 2003 artistic experiment involving planting pairs of trees in various San Francisco and other Bay Area locations.
-Twenty years later, the following Palo Alto locations are thriving: one at the southeast corner of Briones Park (map pin); two at the (unirrigated) dog run in Mitchell Park, near the back edge of 455 E. Charleston Road (map pin); and two at Greer Park midway between the basketball courts and Amarillo Avenue (map pin).
-A couple of fruit were seen on a few of these; Paradox is not known to be a heavy fruiter.
+Paradox walnut clones of cultivar ‘Vlach’ were used in a 2003 artistic experiment that involved planting paired trees at various sites across San Francisco and the greater Bay Area.
+More than twenty years later, several Palo Alto locations are thriving: two girthy specimens with immense crowns southeast of the Rinconada Park playground (map pin); one at the southeast corner of Briones Park (map pin); two at the unirrigated dog run in Mitchell Park, near the rear edge of 455 East Charleston Road (map pin); and two at Greer Park, midway between the basketball courts and Amarillo Avenue (map pin).
+A few of these bore a couple of small walnuts; Paradox is not known to be a heavy fruiter.